 A Final Word

 When it comes to airport parking discounts, you have a lot of options.
 What you choose depends upon your frequency of travel and the length of your trip.
 In the case of offsite parking companies, remember to not just factor in the price.
 Make a point of reading the customer reviews available for each service and additional amenities they offer.
-You must also check their shuttle schedule so that you don’t miss your flight.
+You must also check their shuttle schedule, so you don’t miss your flight.

 It’s true that airport parking charges are something you’d rather skip, but with the alternatives available, things don’t have to be completely painful.